Thameslink, Southern and Great Northern franchise

-The TSGN franchise is operated by Govia Thameslink Railway, owned by Govia, and is the largest railway franchise in the United Kingdom.
+Until 31 May 2026, the TSGN franchise was operated by Govia Thameslink Railway, owned by Govia, and was the largest railway franchise in the United Kingdom.

+As of March 2025, the operator employed 7,453 staff and managed 236 stations on a 1149 km network, which provided 298 million annual passenger journeys.

 History

-The Department for Transport decided to create a new Thameslink, Southern and Great Northern franchise with the services jointly operated with Southeastern to be added in December 2014 and the entire South Central franchise in July 2015.
+The Department for Transport (DfT) decided to create a new Thameslink, Southern and Great Northern franchise with the services jointly operated with Southeastern to be added in December 2014 and the entire South Central franchise in July 2015.

-In March 2012 the Department for Transport announced Abellio, FirstGroup, Govia, MTR and Stagecoach had been shortlisted.
+In March 2012, DfT announced Abellio, FirstGroup, Govia, MTR and Stagecoach had been shortlisted.

-The Invitation to Tender was to have been issued in October 2012, with the successful bidder announced 4–6 months later.
+The invitation to tender was to have been issued in October 2012, with the successful bidder announced 46 months later.
 However, in the wake of the InterCity West Coast refranchising process collapsing, the government announced in October 2012 that the process would be put on hold pending the results of a review.

-In January 2013 the government announced it would be exercising an option to extend the existing contract until March 2014.
+In January 2013, the government announced it would be exercising an option to extend the existing contract until March 2014.